Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 The final element of the equation in which our actor operates: the situational context.
 In our work, this refers to the professional environment in which the actor operates.

-Ultimately, the concept of “logic of action” proposed by Amblard et al. (2005) appears to be a useful tool for addressing our research question, as it allows us to understand not only the various SD practices implemented by the actors, but also the motivations behind their commitment to SD by analyzing the various conscious processes (the actor’s strategic dimension) and the unconscious processes linked to lived experience (the socio-historical dimension) and social influences (group integration), all of which are defined by the context of action, which we equate in our study with the framework of their professions.
+Ultimately, the concept of “logic of action” proposed by Amblard et al. (2005) appears to be a useful tool for addressing our research question, as it allows us to understand not only the various SD practices implemented by the actors, but also the motivations behind their commitment to SD by analyzing the various conscious processes (the actor’s strategic dimension) and unconscious processes linked to lived experience (the socio-historical dimension) and social influences (group integration), all of which are defined by the context of action—which we equate in our study with the framework of their professions.

 Methodology